abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 ...
 ```

+This declares external partition `:P` of module `M`;

-The declarations in external partitions can be declared to be
+Selected declarations in external partitions can be declared to be
-exported using the `export` keyword.
-Such declarations contribute
+exported by using the `export` keyword.
+Such declarations
-to the interface of the module.
+contribute to the interface of the module (`M`).

+The `export` keyword on such a declaration means, that the item is
+exported *from the module* (not the partition).
+If a partition is
+imported in another part of the module, *all* (exported and non-exported)
+declarations are imported.

 External partitions must be exported from the primary interface of
-the module:
+the module using the keyword sequence `"export import"`:

 ```cpp
 export module M;